Diav3l/Python_Password_Manager/README.txt

-    This program uses a number of methods to protect user information theses include: using the users password to scramble the character list used for ROT encryption,stacking the users password, Varying the rotation on ROT encryption for each entry, naming the users file a hash of their username, and creating random noise files with the users file.
+    This program uses a number of methods to protect user information theses include: using the users password to scramble the character list used for ROT encryption, stacking the users password, Varying the rotation on ROT encryption for each entry, naming the users file a hash of their username, and creating random noise files simultaneously with the users file.

     ROT encryption is a symmetrical encryption process that simply moves each character on a string over a set number of places along an alphabet string.
 Using the users password as a seed to scramble this string effectively prevents user